-The difference you make could be as simple as teaching a child to draw or enabling a child to feel comfortable and secure by giving them a compliment.
+Educators making a difference could be as simple as teaching a child to draw or enabling a child to feel comfortable and secure by giving them a compliment.

 These actions also go well beyond the children in your care.
 The work of early childhood educators often flows through to the families, homes and communities, aiding peace and calm, assisting with the setting routines and the development of new skills.

 Initiatives such as The Early Years Awards aim to recognise the early childhood partnerships, thanks to early childhood educators who promote and enhance the health and wellbeing of children and their families.

 • better access to child and family support, health services, schools, early education and care services

 • improvements in parents’ capacity, confidence and enjoyment of family life

 • communities that are more family and child friendly

 If winning awards such as these is something you aspire to, you need to be able to demonstrate an outstanding contribution to early childhood services and a commitment to give children the best start in life.